j05t/emnist/README.md

 # Classify EMNIST Digits using Convolutional Neural Networks
-EMNIST Digits dataset introduced by https://arxiv.org/abs/1702.05373v1 downloaded from https://www.nist.gov/itl/iad/image-group/emnist-dataset (Matlab format dataset).
+EMNIST (Cohen, G., Afshar, S., Tapson, J., & van Schaik, A. (2017).
+EMNIST: an extension of MNIST to handwritten letters.)
+Digits dataset introduced by https://arxiv.org/abs/1702.05373 downloaded from https://www.nist.gov/itl/iad/image-group/emnist-dataset (Matlab format dataset).
 The matlab format dataset can be conveniently imported with scipy.io.loadmat.
 Model was trained from scratch on EMNIST Digits training data using realtime data augmentation.

 All test error rates in percent.
 All results were obtained with Keras using the Theano backend.
 Source code resides in https://github.com/j05t/emnist/blob/master/emnist.ipynb, a slightly adapted (and more recent) version using the TensorFlow backend is available at https://github.com/j05t/emnist/blob/master/emnist_tensorflow.ipynb.
 See https://github.com/j05t/emnist/blob/master/setup.txt for information regarding setup and usage.
 Detailed results can be viewed at https://github.com/j05t/emnist/blob/master/plot_history/plot_csv.ipynb.
 Best model weights have been uploaded.